 Conclusion

-It may conclude that three types of Andhra Pradeshi farmers produced chillies mainly because the soil and climate were suitable for them.
-Over half of the FPO farmers (73.33%) indicated a high degree of adoption, while 24.44% reported a medium level of adoption..
+It may be concluded that three types of Andhra Pradesh farmers produced chillies mainly because the soil and climate were suitable for them.
+Over half of the FPO farmers (73.33%) indicated a high degree of adoption, while 24.44% reported a medium level of adoption.
 Additionally, the survey discovered that FPO farmers had higher levels of adoption.
 It has been less typical for contract, noncontract, and FPO farmers to use child labor.
 The high cost of inputs is the main cause of nonadoption.
 To reduce input and labor costs and provide a fair price for farm produce, it is necessary to strengthen technology transfer initiatives to popularize GAP practices by the relevant extension agencies, provide timely and affordable supply of required inputs to farmers through government agencies, and offer a remunerative price for farm produce.

 REFERENCES